-We manufacture and sell high-efficiency energy recovery products, high-pressure pumps, and related services and operate under one reporting segment.
+We manufacture and sell high-efficiency energy recovery devices, high-pressure pumps, and related services and operate under one reporting segment.
 Our chief operating decision-maker is the chief executive officer ("CEO").
-The CEO reviews financial information presented on a consolidated basis, accompanied by disaggregated information about revenue by geographic region for purposes of making operating decisions and assessing financial performance.
+The CEO reviews financial information presented on a consolidated basis for purposes of making operating decisions and assessing financial performance.
 Accordingly, we have concluded that we have one reportable segment.